 Bruce states that: “It is also understood that the triggerguard on early models had been blued, rather than a polished metal finish.”
-The wording leads one to believe that he had not seen such a blued trigger guard himself, nor have I. Since the trigger guard is made of spring steel it may be that it did not hold bluing well, so the company resorted to polishing it instead; or perhaps the early trigger guards were heat treated to a blue color.
+The wording leads one to believe that he had not seen such a blued trigger guard himself, but serial number 35 appears to have one.
+Since the trigger guard is made of spring steel it may be that it did not hold bluing well, so the company resorted to polishing it instead; or perhaps the early trigger guards were heat treated to a blue color.
 The trigger guards on serial numbers 48 and 246 do not appear to have ever been blued by any method.

 The serial number is stamped on the left side of the frame behind the grip, and on the bottom of the barrel and slide.

 Cuthbertson states that production ended in 1916, with the last serial number being 16630.
 Goforth states that the gun remained in the H&R catalog “...until at least 1918.”
 Goforth believes that production ended because the gun was too expensive compared to the economical H&R revolvers; H&R revolvers sold for about half what the self-loading pistol cost.
 Still, H&R was undercutting Colt’s: In 1916 the 1908 Colt .25 was selling for $16.50, whereas in 1918 the H&R .25 was selling for $11.50, so they were certainly competitive with the Colt.
 The .25 was still listed in the Kirtland Brothers catalog of 1920 at a price of $20, postage paid.

 According to Cuthbertson, prototypes were made by Webley & Scott in 1914, and production began in April 1916.
 Presumably, this also marked the end of .25 caliber production.